Educational equity: Higher education

+Equity in special education

+Educational equity also includes factors such as accessibility, accommodation, tackling language barriers and improve inclusion.
+Simplification of educational standards in special education is also called modification.

 Gender equity in education

-Gender equity in practicality refers to both male and female concerns, yet most of the gender bias is against women in the developing world.
 Gender discrimination in education has been very evident and underlying problem in many countries, especially in developing countries where cultural and societal stigma continue to hinder growth and prosperity for women.
-Global Campaign for Education (GCE) followed a survey called "Gender Discrimination in Violation of Rights of Women and Girls" states that one tenth of girls in primary school are 'unhappy' and this number increases to one fifth by the time they reach secondary schools.
-Some of the reasonings that girls provided include harassment, restorations to freedom, and an inherent lack of opportunities, compared to boys.
+Global Campaign for Education followed a survey called "Gender Discrimination in Violation of Rights of Women and Girls" states that one tenth of girls in primary school are 'unhappy' and this number increases to one fifth by the time they reach secondary schools with stated reasons including harassment, limitations to freedom, and less opportunities compared to boys.

-United Nations Educational, Scientific and Cultural Organization (UNESCO) understands Education as a " fundamental human right and essential for the exercise of all other human rights.
+Right to education is a human right.
 It promotes individual freedom and empowerment and yields important development benefits."

-UN Special Rapporteur Katarina Tomasevki developed the '4A' framework on the Right to Education.
-The '4A' framework encompasses availability, accessibility, acceptability and adaptability as fundamental to the institution of education.
-And yet girls in many underdeveloped countries are denied secondary education.

-Figure on the right shows the discrepancies in secondary education in the world.
-Countries such as Sudan, Somalia, Thailand and Afghanistan face the highest of inequity when it comes to gender bias.
+The '4A' framework on the Right to Education encompasses availability, accessibility, acceptability and adaptability as fundamental to the institution of education.
+Girls in many underdeveloped countries are denied secondary education, countries such as Sudan, Somalia, Thailand and Afghanistan face the highest of inequity when it comes to gender bias.

-Gender-based inequity in education is not just a phenomenon in developing countries.
-An article in The New York Times highlighted how education systems, especially the public school system, tend to cause segregation between genders.
+Single-sex education results in segregation between genders.

+Gender-based inequity in education occurs in developed countries.
+Gender equity in education refers to both male and female concerns.
+In OECD women are overrepresented among university degree holders, for ages 25–34 the overrepresentation is around 20%.
+The college gender gap is worsening.